-- River crossing accidents are a major cause of fatalities in the NZ wilderness so learning correct techniques from your guide is imperative. - If your pack has a quick-release hip belt keep it fastened (to prevent the pack riding over your head if you end up swimming).
-Chest straps and other hip belts should be undone. - Wear shorts not long pants.
-If wearing a rain-coat turn up and tuck under hip belt so pockets don't fill with water. - You must wear boots when crossing rivers. - To prevent the spread of Didymo (an invasive algae) boots, gaiters, socks etc. must be washed and dried before entering another waterway.
+- River crossing accidents are a major cause of fatalities in the NZ wilderness so learning correct techniques from your guide is imperative. - If wearing a rain-coat turn up and tuck under hip belt so pockets don't fill with water. - You must wear boots when crossing rivers! - To prevent the spread of Didymo (an invasive algae) boots, gaiters, socks etc. must be washed and treated before entering another waterway.